 Prostate cancer is the most common non-skin cancer in men in the United States.
-It affects around 13 in every 100 American men, according to the Centers for Disease Control and Prevention (CDC).
+It affects around

 In this article, we explain how prostate cancer can affect sex and provide some tips on how to maintain a healthy sex life during this time.